veeransr/MAP2020/content/transfers.md

 ---
 # Free prescription transfers:

-For free and efficient transfer of your prescritons please call or e-mail us the following information:
+For free and efficient transfer of your prescriptions please call or e-mail us the following information:

 Name: